Iceland (supermarket): The Food Warehouse

 In 2014, Iceland launched The Food Warehouse.
 These stores are typically larger than the main Iceland stores, sell bulk buying products and are usually in retail parks.
 In 2021, there were 140 locations of The Food Warehouse.
 In that year, The Food Warehouse was a priority in the Iceland Foods group because their stores had outperformed the Iceland stores.

 At first, The Food Warehouse was the brand for Iceland's larger-format stores but by 2025 they had become a separate chain within the Iceland Foods group.
+A substantial and profitable part of The Food Warehouse is the home delivery service, with stores typically having several vans each and multiple delivery windows throughout the day for customers to choose from.